-Triggering with the Leica TCS SP5, TCS SP5 II, and DM6000 CFS is controlled by the "edges" of the trigger pulses - falling or rising edges.
+Triggering with the Leica TCS SP8 is controlled by the "edges" of the trigger pulses - falling or rising edges.
 The hardware that should be triggered must recognize the voltage change from high to low and vice versa.

-By default, the Leica TCS SP5 uses a falling edge for the trigger in signals (Fig. 6, red arrow at green trace).
-The time delay ( $\Delta T$ ) between the arrival of an external trigger in signal and the scan start can be demonstrated when frame or line triggers are simultaneously recorded (Fig. 6: yellow and blue traces in graph).
-These trigger signals are automatically created by the TCS SP5 and can be visualized to monitor the scanning process.
+By default, the Leica TCS SP8 uses a falling edge for the trigger in signals.
+The time delay (ΔT) between the arrival of an external trigger in signal and the scan start can be demonstrated when frame or line triggers are simultaneously recorded.
+These trigger signals are automatically created by the TCS SP8 and can be visualized to monitor the scanning process.

 The control for triggering by a rising or falling edge of trigger pulses can be defined in the LAS AF software.
-In Configurations, a click on EP/Trig opens a window for Trigger Settings (Fig. 7).
+In Configurations, a click on EP/Trig opens a window for Trigger Settings (Figure 7).
 Here, a list is displayed with all freely configurable triggers.
-The edge of the pulse is referred to as the Pulse Form: low = falling edge, high = rising edge.
+The edge of the pulse is referred to as the Pulse Form:

+low = falling edge, high = rising edge.

 The default trigger setting is at Low (falling edge) for all triggers.
 Just click on High to select for rising edge.